Ljubiša Tumbaković: Return to Partizan

-Tumbaković returned to Partizan at the beginning of the 2000/01 league season after a season away from the club and with the NATO attacks on Yugoslavia firmly behind the league, Tumbaković would continue establishing Partizan as one of the strongest teams in the league.
+Tumbaković returned to Partizan at the beginning of the 2000–01 season after a season away from the club and with the NATO attacks on Yugoslavia firmly behind the league, Tumbaković would continue establishing Partizan as one of the strongest teams in the league.
 However, despite more domestic success with Partizan where they won the 2001/02 league title European success was far more difficult to achieve.
 He would stand down from his position after almost a decade in charge of FK Partizan where he was one of the most successful coaches in Yugoslavian football history.

 Shandong Luneng

 In 2003, he would coach Saudi team Al Nassr for a short period.
 However, he quickly moved to Chinese team Shandong Luneng at the beginning of their 2004 league season.
 Tumbaković who was the second Serbian to manage Shandong after Slobodan Santrač, was to make a quick impression at the club when he won the Chinese FA Cup and took them second in league.
 Ljubiša would continue to establish Shandong as genuine title contenders throughout the 2005 league season despite them coming third within the league and being unable to retain their FA Cup.
 It was within the 2006 league season which established Shandong as a significant force within the Chinese Super League when they won the league by 17 points and FA cup.
 Their dominance was repeated when they again won the league title in 2008.